KK Rabotnički: History

 The club was founded in 1946 in Skopje.
-In 1964, KK Rabotnički became a member of the first federal "A" league in the former Federation of six republics Yugoslavia and competed there on a regular basis until 1990.
-In the 1991–92 season, the team played in the Federal YUBA Liga.
+In 1964 under the leadership of Lazar Lečić, KK Rabotnički became a member of the First Federal Basketball League of the former SFR Yugoslavia and competed there on a regular basis until 1992.
 They have never won a Federal championship but they were finalists in the Federal Yugoslav Cup on two occasions in 1976 and 1983.
 Since the Macedonian Republic League became the new Macedonian First League, Rabotnički have been the most successful Macedonian basketball team of all time, winning a record 15 league titles and 9 national cups.